ci-mustafa/ayina-couture/TESTING.md

 ### [Features Testing](#features-testing-1)
 ---

+### Browser Compatibility Testing

+The project was tested on Chrome and Microsoft Edge web browsers to check for compatibility issues and ensure it functions as expected across all of them.
+This testing process guarantees a smooth and consistent user experience, regardless of the browser used.

+### Device Testing
+Device testing was conducted on a variety of phone models, including Samsung Galaxy A13, iPhone 14 pro max, iPhone 15 pro and iphone 16.
+The assistance of family members and friends was sought to perform the testing.
+This comprehensive approach ensured that the website was thoroughly evaluated on different devices and platforms, contributing to a more robust and user-friendly final product.

 ### Code Validation
 All code was validated using industry-standard tools specific to each programming language to ensure compliance with best practices, readability, and efficiency.
 This process helped identify and resolve syntax errors, security vulnerabilities, and performance issues.